-Country Johnny Mathis, not to be confused with the pop singer of the same name was born September 28, 1930 in Maude, Texas, was known as both a Country singer and songwriter.
+Country Johnny Mathis, not to be confused with the pop singer of the same name was born September 28, 1930 in Maud, Texas, was known as both a Country Music songwriter and artist.
 He grew up the middle child of 7 children as the son of a holiness preacher.
 He learned to sing and play guitar in his dad’s church and the family picked cotton to make ends meet.
-By the time Johnny was 15, he quit school and began playing in the honky tonks in East Texas.
+By the time Johnny was 15, he quit school and began playing in the honky tonks around Texas.
 He discovered music was a good way to stay out of the cotton fields and have “perpetual fun” (as Johnny termed it).

 Country Johnny Mathis left a legacy in so many areas, from music to faith to family.
-He is missed but the celebration of his life and music live on through his family, friends and followers of his music.
+He is missed, but the celebration of his life and music lives on through his family, friends, and followers of his music.